 A condition object.

-Sometimes the generation of an error message depends on the state
+Sometimes the contents of an error message depends on the state of

 generate error messages with

 cnd_footer(): you have the choice between overspecifying your

 error class hierarchies with one class per state, or replicating

 in your condition object.
 These can be a static string, a